Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/technical_references/design_docs/tfm_physical_attack_mitigation.rst

       fih_int tfm_hal_verify_static_boundaries(void);

-    This function is intended to be called just before the security state transition and is responsible for checking all critical hardware configuration.
+    This function is intended to be called just after the static boundaries are set up and is responsible for checking all critical hardware configurations.
     The goal is to catch if something is missed and act according to system policy.
 The introduction of one more checking point requires one more intervention with precise timing.
 The system integrator is responsible to implement this API on a particular SoC and harden it against physical